oroinc/documentation/backend/entities/customize-datagrids/backend/advanced-grid-configuration.rst

 By default, ``expanded`` and ``multiple`` are ``false`` and their presence in the config may be omitted.

-The last step is to set the ``cellSelection`` option which is going to add behavior of selecting rows in the frontend:
+The last step is to set the ``cellSelection`` option which is going to add the behavior of selecting rows in the frontend:

 .. code-block:: yaml